How to do “Basic Keyword Research?”

 Paid keyword tools:

-Personally I use SEMRush as it appears to be an all in one package and I have the advantage of spying on my competitors.
+Personally we use SEMRush as it appears to be an all in one package and it gives your the advantage of spying on competitors.